Norah O'Donnell: Career

 O'Donnell worked as a staff writer for Roll Call, where she covered Congress.
 She spent twelve years of her career at the NBC networks.
 A commentator for the Today Show, Chief Washington Correspondent for MSNBC, and a White House correspondent for NBC News, O'Donnell was also a contributing anchor for MSNBC Live and an anchor on Weekend Today.
 O'Donnell reported for various NBC News broadcasts, including NBC Nightly News, The Today Show, Dateline NBC, and MSNBC.
 O'Donnell filled in for Chris Matthews as host of Hardball with Chris Matthews and was a regular pundit for The Chris Matthews Show.

 Since joining CBS, she has served as anchor in several of its highest-rated shows, filling in for Scott Pelley on the CBS Evening News multiple times, the first being October 10, 2011.
 She was chief White House correspondent in 2011 and 2012, and became a co-anchor on CBS This Morning in fall of 2012.
-On May 6, 2019, Susan Zirinsky, president of CBS News, announced that O'Donnell had been named anchor and managing editor of the CBS Evening News beginning on July 15, 2019, will also be the lead anchor of political events for the network and continue as a contributing correspondent for 60 Minutes.
-She becomes the third woman after Connie Chung and Katie Couric to serve as the program's weeknight anchor.
+On May 6, 2019, Susan Zirinsky, president of CBS News, announced that O'Donnell had been named anchor and managing editor of the CBS Evening News beginning on July 15, 2019, and also would be the lead anchor of political events for the network and continue as a contributing correspondent for 60 Minutes.
+She became the third woman after Connie Chung and Katie Couric to serve as the program's weeknight anchor.
 Her last broadcast of CBS This Morning was on May 16, 2019.
-On April 8, 2022, O'Donnell had extended her contract with CBS News to remain as anchor of CBS Evening News, through the 2024 election and afterward.
+On April 8, 2022, O'Donnell extended her contract with CBS News to remain as anchor of CBS Evening News, through the 2024 election and afterward.
+In May 2024, O'Donnell interviewed Pope Francis in Vatican City for 60 Minutes.
+The interview made headlines for the Pope's discussion of surrogacy, gay marriage and female priests.

+In July 2024, O'Donnell announced that her tenure at CBS Evening News would end following the 2024 United States presidential election, after which she would become a senior correspondent for CBS News.
+On November 22, 2024, she announced that she would be leaving CBS Evening News on January 24, 2025, which was later moved up to January 23, 2025, due to the coverage of the 2025 Farmers Insurance Open.

+On October 24, 2025, it was reported that Bari Weiss, Editor-in-Chief of CBS News, was considering O’Donnell to return as host of CBS Evening News (as a possible replacement of current hosts John Dickerson and Maurice DuBois) due to a decline in ratings.
+It has also been reported that Weiss is considering Tony Dokoupil, current host of CBS Mornings, and Bret Baier, longtime host of Special Report on Fox News.
+If Baier is selected, he would be leaving Fox News after nearly 28 years, having initially started in 1998 as an Atlanta bureau chief.
+O'Donnell has not publicly commented on the matter.